 FREQUENTLY ASKED QUESTIONS

-Avenu Unclaimed Property Systems LLC is committed to providing complete, ongoing support for our HRS Pro software.
+Neumo Records LLC is committed to providing complete, ongoing support for our HRS Pro software.
 Support is not covered for environmental issues such as installations.
 We have provided a User Guide and detailed FAQs that will most likely resolve your issue.
 Please review these prior to contacting support.

 Before contacting support, please:

-• Review the HRS Pro Frequently Asked Questions
+- Review the HRS Pro Frequently Asked Questions

-• Review the HRS Pro User's Guide
+- Review the HRS Pro User's Guide

-• Check Version Information on whether a later version of HRS Pro should be installed
+- Check Version Information on whether a later version of HRS Pro should be installed

-• Use the HRS Pro context sensitive help (press F1 on any HRS Pro screen)
+- Use the HRS Pro context sensitive help (press F1 on any HRS Pro screen)

-• Use the Keyword Search in the HRS Pro Software Help file from the Help menu in HRS Pro
+- Use the Keyword Search in the HRS Pro Software Help file from the Help menu in HRS Pro

 Who to contact for support:

-• -----State Contact Info. within HRS Pro - State Guidelines option tab in HRS Pro, click on contact, select state
+- Contact the STATE when: you have questions regarding unclaimed property or details on submitting to the state. -----State Contact Info. within HRS Pro - State Guidelines option tab in HRS Pro, click on contact, select state

 -----State Contact Info. outside of HRS Pro - See FAQ how do I find state contact information?